Narayana-murthy-chikkala/Flipkart-clone-/README.md

 > The remote **MySQL Database** is currently hosted on **Railway**.
 > - **Trial Status:** The current instance is part of a **30-day trial period**.
 > - **Availability:** After the 30-day window, the database will transition to a **paid tier**.
 If not upgraded, the database instance will be suspended, and the app will require a new database connection.
-> - **Action:** For long-term availability, consider migrating to a permanent hosting solution or upgrading the Railway plan.

 ---